interstitialRedirectModalTitle

 Statewide Climate Assessment

-The Illinois chapter recently released a first-of-its-kind, statewide climate assessment.
+In 2021, the Illinois chapter released a first-of-its-kind, statewide climate assessment.
 The report brought together the expertise of more than 40 scientists and technical experts to explain the most up-to-date information on how climate change is expected to affect Illinois.
 The writing was co-led by two members of TNC Illinois’ Science Advisory Committee, Dr. Don Wuebbles and Dr. Jim Angel, climate experts with years of expertise in atmospheric science.
 From TNC, Karen Petersen, the chapter’s climate change project manager, and Maria Lemke, director of conservation science, also played active roles in developing the report.
 Beyond providing a general overview of anticipated changes, the assessment explores predicted effects on hydrology, agriculture, human health and native ecosystems.
 These topics were selected because these sectors touch on many aspects of people’s lives and well-being.

 The sun rises over an Illinois farm field.